-I don’t remember how we shortlisted Sri Lanka as the destination of our very first girls trip.
+I don’t remember how we shortlisted Sri Lanka as the destination of our very first girls’ trip.
 But after doing a little bit of research about this country, we just could not think of any other destination which could be more perfect.
 This 10 day itinerary to Sri Lanka has it all.
-National parks packed with wild life, mountains for hikers, beautiful tea plantations, scenic train journeys, wonderful history and culture, lovely beaches, its very own spicy food an much more.
+National parks packed with wildlife, mountains for hikers, beautiful tea plantations, scenic train journeys, wonderful history and culture, lovely beaches, its very own spicy food, and much more.

-Sri Lanka is a mix of two ethnic groups – Sinhalese and Tamil and of two different idealogies – Hinduism and Buddhism.
-In spite of being a part of India under Indian rulers for large part of two thousand years of its existence, it has developed its own identity too.
+Sri Lanka is a mix of two ethnic groups – Sinhalese and Tamil and of two different ideologies – Hinduism and Buddhism.
+In spite of being a part of India under Indian rulers for a large part of two thousand years of its existence, it has developed its own identity too.
 The landscapes are worth visiting, the culture and cuisine is worth experiencing.
-10 day itinerary to Sri Lanka does not cover its all nook and corners, but it sure does give you a good glimpse of its beauty!
-There are many beautiful things to see in Sri Lanka, however only a few of them could make it to our list!
+10 day itinerary to Sri Lanka does not cover it’s all nook and corners, but it sure does give you a good glimpse of its beauty!
+There are many beautiful things to see in Sri Lanka, however, only a few of them could make it to our list!

 Our preparation for the 10 day Sri Lanka trip

-You would like to refer to our Ultimate Guide to Travel Planning to know how to plan a perfect travel!
+You would like to refer to our Ultimate Guide to Travel Planning to know how to plan a perfect journey!

 We did what three best friends with un-limited time in hands would do.
 Throughout the trip, we wholeheartedly chatted and gossiped and well, clicked selfies.
 Non-stop.
 We chatted on any topic that could be even irrelevant and nonsense.

-We barely noticed the flight journey to Chennai, the long wait in the lounge, at Chennai airport and again the flight journey to Colombo.
+We barely noticed the flight journey to Chennai, the long wait in the lounge, at the Chennai airport, and again the flight journey to Colombo.

 Day 1 in Sri Lanka: Pinnawala and Sigiriya

-Our next destination was Dambulla cave temples.
-It was a small but an interesting little trek to the top.
+Our next destination was the Dambulla cave temples.
+It was a small but interesting little trek to the top.
 Once at the top, we were gifted with lovely views.
 There are five main caves, open for tourists, built under a huge rock.
-Each of these caves were built by different kings in the Sri Lankan history.
+Each of these caves was built by different kings in Sri Lankan history.
 The Buddha statues and the wall frescoes were immensely fascinating.
-We slowly started getting familiar with the various types of Buddha statues; sleeping Buddha, teaching Buddha, meditating Buddha, reclining Buddha post nirvana and so on.
+We slowly started getting familiar with the various types of Buddha statues; sleeping Buddha, teaching Buddha, meditating Buddha, reclining Buddha post nirvana, and so on.